senthil4321/help/linux.md

 ### od
 >> Print file in hex and other formats
 >> With no FILE, or when FILE is -, read standard input

+>> RADIX is d for decimal, o for octal, x for hexadecimal or n for none
 ```
 od -x
 ```